ingram-projects/animxyz/docs/content/sections/installation.md

 yarn install @animxyz/core
 ```

+After installation, you will need to import AnimXYZ into your project.

 **Import into a Webpack project:** If your Webpack project uses `css-loader` you can import the CSS by putting this snippet anywhere in your javascript code:

 ```js
 import '@animxyz/core'
 ```

-**Import into a SASS/SCSS project:** AnimXYZ is built in SCSS and provides useful functions and mixins for customization.
+**Import into a SASS project:** AnimXYZ is built in SASS and provides useful functions and mixins for customization.
 Import it anywhere in your SASS code:

 ```css
 @import '@animxyz/core';